 6 – 7 October 2018

-BFX Family weekend is a two day drop in event aimed at visual effects and games enthusiasts between the ages of 8-18 years.
+BFX Family weekend is a two-day drop in event aimed at visual effects and games enthusiasts between the ages of 8-18 years.
 Tickets for this event usually go on sale from September.

 Family Weekend Activity 2017